 Issuance of Letter of Intent

 A letter of intent (LOI), also known as a statement of purpose, is generally an agreement to agree between parties.
-It is a document that outlines the terms between parties who have not yet formalized an agreement into a binding contract.
+It is a document that outlines the terms between parties who have not yet formalized their agreement into a binding contract.
 It will state what each party will or will not do.
-Letters of Intent are generally non-binding and unenforceable; instead, it will indicate an intention to do something at a later date.
+LOI's are generally non-binding and unenforceable; yet, it will indicate an intention to do something at a later date.

 LOIs may fix the main issues under discussion in written form and also clearly establish the rules which may be governing negotiations, such as confidentiality of information (confidentiality agreements).
 LOIs may also aid in cases where multiple bidders or buyers are involved and competing for the same property.